gsi-upm/Sefarad/Queries.md

-Sefarad allow advanced users to craft queries for different endpoints, execute them and download or visualize their data in various ways.
+Sefarad allows advanced users to craft queries for different endpoints, execute them and download or visualize their data in various ways.

 In section _"Add Query"_, users will find a query creator interface.
 If you are an advanced user and want to create a query with parameters tick the advance selector and follow these steps: